ferreiramarcelo/Infinity-Grid-Trading-Bot/README.md

-# Binance-Bot
+# Infinity-Grid-Trading-Bot
-Another bot for Binance with the fewer code as possible, for an automatic buying and selling based on ATR and RSI signals with ADX filter.
+Infinity grid trading bot for Binance, Kucoin & OKEx with the fewer code as possible, based on ATR and RSI signals with ADX filter.

 ### Installation